Your health is your most valuable possession—but what happens when preserving it costs you a fortune?

 - Post at key points in the day—you can use tools like Buffer to figure out the best time for your network.

-- Encourage your friends, family, neighbors, and coworkers to share your fundraising campaign on social media (believe it or not, the thought might not occur to them until you ask).
+- Encourage your friends, family, neighbors, and coworkers to share your fundraising fundraiser on social media (believe it or not, the thought might not occur to them until you ask).

 - To spread the word on Facebook, set up a group for supporting the beneficiary (yourself, or your friend or loved one).